RabidOwlbear/osr-helper/README.md

 ### Custom Effect Reminders

-A 'custom effect' system has been imp,ementd and can be accessed via a collection of icons located on the character portrait secton of the character sheet when moused over.
+A 'custom effect' system has been implementd and can be accessed via a collection of icons located on the character portrait secton of the character sheet when moused over.

 - Show Active Effects pops up a widow detailing all active custom effects.
 - Add Custom Effect pops up a form for creating a new custom effect.
 Once created a chat message detailing the custom effect will be whispered to the player and they effects target(if selected).